NativeScript/plugins/packages/google-signin/README.md

 	* [User](#user)
 	* [GoogleSignInButton](#googlesigninbutton)

+## Intro

+A plugin that allows you to authenticate users with Google Sign-In.

 ## Installation

 Install the plugin by running the following command at the root of the project.